Security Model (Application-Level)

 - plan limits are checked before selected resource creation flows

-4. Admin Access
+4. Owner Access Controls

-- admin pages are guarded server-side
+- owner and restricted management surfaces are guarded server-side

-- admin APIs perform independent authorization checks
+- management APIs perform independent authorization checks

 5. Webchat Protection